LSTM-Kirigaya/slidev-ai/README.md

 Slidev-AI is a web app that leverages LLM (Large Language Model) technology to make creating Slidev-based online presentations elegant and effortless.
 It is designed to help engineers and academics quickly produce content-focused, minimalist PPTs that are easily shareable online.

-> This project is also my submission for the [ModelScope MCP&Agent Competition](https://modelscope.cn/active/aihackathon-mcp-agent).
+> 🎉 SlidevAI received the Best Application Award in [ModelScope MCP&Agent Competition](https://modelscope.cn/active/aihackathon-mcp-agent).

 slidev-ai is a downstream implementation within the [OpenMCP](https://github.com/LSTM-Kirigaya/openmcp-client) ecosystem, demonstrating how developers can build specialized agents using OpenMCP's powerful framework.
 This project serves as: